danieldulaney/appendlist/README.md

 - Non-amortized constant-time insertions and indexes (normally insertions are *amortized* constant-time, like `Vec`, or indexing is linear-time, like `LinkedList`)
 - You can hold onto references in the list
-- Only a single line of unsafe code
+- Only 2 lines of unsafe code

 ## What does this let me do?